Work-related stress is taking its toll on organizations across the country, placing a burden on employers to do more to care for their employees.

-Once you’ve identified potential stress causes for your employees, you can design an effective employee wellness program that addresses each employee’s individual needs.
+Once you've identified a major source of job stress for your employees, you can design an effective employee wellness program that addresses each employee's individual needs.

 How wellness programs benefit employees

-The Centre for Economic Performance6 also looked at 339 independent research studies from Gallup and found a strong correlation between employees’ satisfaction resulting from higher wellbeing and employee retention.
+The Centre for Economic Performance7 also looked at 339 independent research studies from Gallup and found a strong correlation between employees' satisfaction resulting from higher well-being and employee retention.

 Employees who are less stressed and more satisfied with their benefits are more productive and less likely to be absent.
 This is because they can focus on the task at hand instead of worrying about their stressors.